ceterion/PackagingFramework/readme.md

 The modification includes a conversion from a simple included script into an PowerShell module and it's extended with some additional functions and variables we missed in the original implementation.

-In addition we provide extensions with improved functionallity which are available on request.
+In addition we provide extensions with improved functionality which are available on request.

 This extra toolset includes actually the following features: